shoebsmk/Flutter-chat-claude/chat_app/README.md

 - Unread message tracking
 - User search functionality
 - Profile editing (username, bio, profile picture upload)
+- **Image and file attachments** - Send images from gallery or camera with automatic compression and validation
+- **Contact profiles** - View detailed contact information including avatar, bio, and online status
+- **Enhanced settings** - About & Support section with app version, feedback links, and more
-- **AI Assistant** - Send messages using natural language commands like "Send Ahmed I'll be late" or "Message John Hello there"
+- **Chat Assist** - Send messages using natural language commands like "Send Ahmed I'll be late" or "Message John Hello there" (formerly AI Assistant)

 ## Prerequisites